joshiaastha/XOR-Stream-Cipher/README.md

 digital communications systems.

 ## Introduction
 This project aims at performing data encryption & decryption in VHDL using XOR Stream Cipher Algorithm.
-VHDL code and Test Bench for verification is given below.
 In this project, a plain text message is read from “message.txt” file, a random key is generated per character and bitwise XOR operation is performed and the cipher text & Cipher key is stored in "CipherText.txt" and “RandomKey.txt” file.
 Similarly, decryption operation is performed using the same key, and the decrypted text is stored in "DecryptedText.txt".